 #3 Begin with a few questions

 If you start your presentation by asking a few informed questions, you’ll have a better chance of really understanding your audience’s technical needs.
 This is one of those technical sales tips that’s so important.
-Once you know that, you’ll be able to tailor your content to address their pain – making the presentation as useful as possible.
+Once you know what your audience wants, you’ll be able to tailor your content to address their pain – making the presentation as useful as possible.

 #4 Make it no longer than 20 minutes

 Seriously, anything longer than that is anything but a presentation.
 Don’t put your audience through an endless lecture and tedious data overview.
-If it takes you longer than 20 minutes to convey your message, you’re probably not doing something right, and either way your audience will be too worn out to pay close attention or retain what you’re saying.
+If it takes you longer than 20 minutes to convey your message, you’re probably doing something wrong, and either way, your audience will be too worn out to pay close attention or retain what you’re saying.

 #5 Know your competition

 Any solid argument suggesting your solution is the best for your potential customer starts with understanding other products on the market.
 That’s why sales engineers must be committed to understanding not only the technical value of their solution but also those of their competitors.
 This way, when your audience poses difficult questions on the difference between you and the competition, you’ll know exactly what to say.

 #6 Study your audience